data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **s**: _Union\[ Sequence\[ int ], Tuple\[ int, ... ] ]_

     -   Length of the transformed axis of the output.
-If given, the input will be either zero-padded or trimmed to this length before computing the real FFT.
+If given, the input will be either zero-padded or trimmed to this length before computing the real Fourier transform.
 Otherwise, it will default to `2 * (m - 1)` where `m` is the length of the input along the axis given by the `axes` keyword.
 Default: `None`.

 -   **axes**: _Union\[ Sequence\[ int ], Tuple\[ int, ... ] ]_

-    -  Axes used to compute the real fast fourier transform.
+    -  Axes used to compute the real Fourier transform.
 If it is not specified, the last two axes are used.
 Default: `(-2, -1)`.

 -   **norm**: _str_

     -   Specify the normalization mode.
 Should be one of the following modes:

-        - `'backward'`: No normalization.
+        - `'backward'`: Normalize by `1/n`.
         - `'ortho'`: Normalize by `1/sqrt(n)`
-        - `'forward'`: Normalize by `1/n`.
+        - `'forward'`: No normalization.

         Default: `'backward'`